 9 July 2021

 Dr Gary Foley is a founder of the Aboriginal Legal Service.
 To mark our 50th anniversary, we asked him to share his recollections of the racial justice movement in the 1970s and how the ALS began.
-Below is the first part of his essay, White Police and Black Power: The Origins of the Aboriginal Legal Service, which we will be publish in sections over the coming weeks.
+Below is Part 1 of his essay, White Police and Black Power: The Origins of the Aboriginal Legal Service.

 "Liberties are not given, they are taken." -Aldous Huxley